Avoidant-Avoidant relationship

 Avoidant-Secure Relationships refer to partnerships where one person exhibits avoidant attachment tendencies and the other demonstrates secure attachment.
 This pairing combines emotional self-containment with emotional

-Breakup refers to the dissolution of a romantic relationship between two individuals.
-It may be initiated by one or both partners and often marks the
+Breakup refers to the termination of a romantic or intimate relationship by one or both partners.
+It marks the end of a relational bond and

 Casual dating involves romantic or sexual connections without expectations of exclusivity or long-term commitment.
 It prioritizes flexibility, autonomy, and emotional independence, allowing individuals to explore